learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 <img width=1000 src="https://github.com/learning-software-engineering/learning-software-engineering.github.io/assets/113125436/3bceaf53-b17a-410a-aa1f-43094faad882" />
 </p>

+**Additional Map Style Features**
+You can also add some additional features to the styles:
+- `elevation` (hybrid/standard): whether the maps render elevation
+- `showsTraffic` (hybrid/standard) : whether the map can display traffic
+- `pointsOfInterest` (hybrid/standard) : a collection of certain `PointOfInterestCategories` objects for the map to show
+- `emphasis` (standard) : dictates how the app empasizes certain features

+For more information, visit [Apple documentation](https://developer.apple.com/documentation/mapkit/mapstyle) for Map Styles.

 ## Markers
 Now that we have a general map, let’s add Markers.
 In MapKit, markers are a balloon-shaped annotation that marks a location based on a set of coordinates.